Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

 \end{definition}

-It turns out, that even for the trivial 1-structure on $V$ torsionfreeness is non-trivial.
-The following example and its presentation are a result of a discussion with Urs Schreiber.
-If the trivial 1-structure is \emph{left-invariant} as defined below, it is an example of a torsionfree 1-structure.
-To match classic notions, we assume that the equivalences of the homogeneous structure are left-translations. \begin{definition} The trivial $G$-structure $\Theta$ on $V$ is called \notion{left-invariant}, if the following conditions hold:
+It turns out that even for the trivial 1-jet-structure on $V$, torsion-freeness is non-trivial.
+If the trivial 1-jet-structure is \emph{left-invariant} as defined below, it is an example of a torsion-free 1-jet-structure.
+To match classic notions, we assume that the equivalences of the homogeneous structure are left-translations. \begin{definition} The trivial $G$-jet-structure $\xi$ on $V$ is called \notion{left-invariant}, if the following condition holds:

-\end{definition} If our homogeneous space $V$ is a Lie-Group, the trivial 1-structure is constructed the same way as the Maurer-Cartan form, which satisfies the equation above.
-Turning this around, we get the following example: \begin{theorem} Let $V$ be a 0-group and its homogeneous structure be given by left translations, then the trivial 1-structure given by this homogeneous structure is left-invariant. \end{theorem} \begin{proof} The first equation follows from $t_e$ being the identity.
+\end{definition} If our homogeneous space $V$ is a Lie-Group, the trivial 1-jet-structure is constructed the same way as the Maurer-Cartan form, which satisfies the equation above.
+Turning this around, we get the following example:\footnote{This example and its presentation are a result of a discussion with Urs Schreiber. }

+\begin{theorem} Let $V$ be a 1-group and its homogeneous structure be given by left translations, then the trivial $G$-jet-structure given by this homogeneous structure is left-invariant. \end{theorem}

-For the second equation, we need the following equation given by the group structure:
+\begin{proof} We will use the following equation given by the group structure:

 Evaluating at $e$ and using the chain rule \ref{chain-rule} yields:

 The latter equality is just moving our equation to $\BAut(\DD_e)$.